leenslf/davis-underwater-deblur/README.md

-# Event-Guided Motion Deblurring for Underwater Images
+# Event-Guided Edge Reconstruction for Underwater Images

-This repository contains a lightweight, modular image enhancement pipeline that uses event camera data to improve underwater image clarity.
-The aim is to restore sharper structures in blurry RGB frames using motion cues derived from asynchronous event streams.
-Our approach is designed to be interpretable, efficient, and independent of deep learning models.
+This repository contains a lightweight, modular image enhancement pipeline that uses event camera data to recover sharp edges in underwater RGB frames.
+Instead of traditional deblurring, we focus on **reconstructing lost structural information** using motion cues derived from asynchronous event streams.
+Our approach is interpretable, efficient, and independent of deep learning models.

 ---